webiny/action-post-run/README.md

 ![image](./docs/action-results.png)

 ℹ️ Note the order of execution.
-The `command: echo "this thing works again!"` was executed before the `command: echo "this thing works!"` command.
+The `run: echo "this thing works again!"` was executed before the `run: echo "this thing works!"` command.